greshake/i3status-rust/blocks.md

 ###### [↥ back to top](#list-of-available-blocks)

-## Github
+## GitHub

-Creates a block which shows the unread notification count for a github account.
+Creates a block which shows the unread notification count for a GitHub account.

 ### Examples